Illyrian Wars: Raid against Phoenice

 Illyrian success continued when command passed to Agron's widow Teuta, who granted individual ships a license to universal plunder.
 In 231 BC, the fleet and army attacked Elis and Messenia in the Peloponnese.
 On the way home, Teuta sent her general Scerdilaidas to capture the city of Phoenice in Epirus.
 The city was captured and the ensuing battle was won.
 A truce was agreed and Phoenice was returned for a price, along with the release of prisoners.
 The continued Illyrian success was another shock for the Greeks.
 The Epirotes signified their acceptance of the Illyrian victory by sending envoys to Teuta promising cooperation with them and hostility towards the Leagues of Greece.
 Phoenice was the most prosperous city in Epirus, and the centre for the growing commerce with Italy.
-It was Illyrian interference with the commerce that brought Roman forces across the Adriatic for the first time.
+It was Illyrian interference with that commerce that brought Roman forces across the Adriatic for the first time.
 Nevertheless, the Illyrians had to withdraw from Phoenice in order to deal with an internal rebellion.

 First Illyrian War

-Origins of the conflict

 Even before the war with Carthage (264–241 BC), the Romans had been aware of the danger to the Adriatic coast of Italy from seaborne attack.
 In 246 BC, a colony of Roman citizens was settled at Brundisium to keep a watch on the Ionian gulf.
 During their occupation of Phoenice, a number of Illyrian ships had engaged in privateering against Italian merchants.
 So many were robbed, murdered or captured that the Roman Senate, after ignoring earlier complaints, realized that something had to be done.
 Polybius (2.8) furnishes a suspiciously vivid account of a Roman embassy to Teuta, a version of events that was intended to justify the Roman invasion of Illyria.
 It was led by the brothers L. and C. Coruncanius.
 On arrival, they found Teuta celebrating the end of a rebellion in Illyria and engaged in laying siege to the Greek island of Issa, 'the last town which held out'.
 When the ambassadors complained of injuries to Romans, Teuta promised that no royal forces would harm them, but said that she was unable to put an end to the tradition of private enterprise.
 One of the ambassadors lost his temper; in response, the queen arranged for the insolent envoy to be murdered on his homeward voyage.
-News of this caused the Romans to prepare for war: legions were enlisted and the fleet assembled, and there was general indignation at 'the queen's violation of the law of nations'.
+News of this caused the Romans to prepare for war: legions were raised and a fleet assembled, and there was general indignation at 'the queen's violation of the law of nations'.